aneudy1702/screencapture-rv-nodejs/README.md

 ### Investigation Summary

-**During my investigation of the Red Ventures pages, I found 8 different types of templates.
+**During my investigation of the Red Ventures pages, I found 10 different types of templates.
 Below is a detailed list and definition of each template, followed by a breakdown of the pages using these templates along with their

-### Revised Template Definitions and Categorization

-**Template 1: Standard Card Layout Template**
+**Template 1: Card Details Layout Template**
-- **Definition**: Pages providing detailed information about specific credit cards, including benefits, application process, and terms.
+- **Definition**: Pages providing detailed information about a single specific credit card, including benefits, application process, and terms.
 Features a prominent header, sections for card benefits, application buttons, and user testimonials or reviews.
 - **Common Features**: Header, main benefits section, application button, footer.

 **Template 2: Comparison Layout Template**
-- **Definition**: Pages allowing users to compare multiple credit cards side-by-side, highlighting differences in card benefits, rewards, fees, and other vital features.
+- **Definition**: Pages allowing users to compare multiple credit cards side-by-side, highlighting differences in card benefits, rewards, fees, and other key features.
 - **Common Features**: Header, comparison table, footer.

 **Template 3: Multi-Filter and Advanced Layout Template**